akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 170: Friday August 13, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: 109 study session and taking notes

+**My Feelings**: Decided to stop being timid and just dive in to a study session so I could get a better idea of how to prepare for the assessment.
+Glad I did, it gave me a lot of clarity and direction.
+But man, it really sapped my brain power.
+Gonna need to build up some mental stamina for the test.

 ### Days 169: Thursday August 12, 2021

 **Pomodoros Completed**: 7